strogiyotec/J-Riddler/README.md

 `
   Isn't it faster ?
 This command will create a new user with name **Bob** and random values for other columns (because we are interested in name only).

 Another example with Foreign keys.
-Ley's say you have the following tables: `group(id,name),students(id,group_id,name)`.
+Ley's say you have the following tables: `groups(id,name),students(id,group_id,name)`.
 In order to create a user you would run two insert queries: first to create a group and second to create a user.
-With **J-Riddle** you can use the command above , it will take care about **Foreign key** dependencies and will create a new group fow you.
+With **J-Riddle** you can use this command `jriddler -table students`, it will take care about **Foreign key** dependencies and will create a new group row fow you.

 # Supported types